ReactiveSets/toubkal/README.md

 }
 ```

-Our unique **Subscribe / Push** dataflow model allows to solve the **how** so that you don't have
+Connected Sets' unique **Subscribe / Push** dataflow model allows to solve the **how** so that you
-to deal with it.
-To make it even better, our unique API to describe **what** you want delivers in
+don't have to deal with it.

+To make it easier, the API describes **what** you want in **plain JavaScript** without requiring
-**plain JavaScript** what no other dataflow library can offer and without requiring a graphical
-UI to glue hard-coded and hard-to-comprehend xml or json "nodes" and "links" together.
+a graphical UI to glue hard-coded and hard-to-comprehend xml or json "nodes" and "links" together
+as many other dataflow libraries require.

-Our dataflow model provides higher level abstractions than any other dataflow library handling
+XS dataflow model provides higher level abstractions handling under the hood both subscribe
-under the hood both subscribe dataflows and information push dataflows that allows to move in
+dataflows and information push dataflows that allows to move in realtime the least amount of
-realtime the least amount of information possible between clients and servers.
+information possible between clients and servers.

 ### XS Subscribe / Push Dataflow Model